Self-Employment (Živnost) vs. Czech Limited Liability Company (s.r.o.): Which Is Better?

 2. Liability

-OSVČ: You’re fully liable for your personal property.
-The only way to limit your risk is by getting liability insurance.
+OSVČ: You are fully liable with your personal property.
+The only way to reduce this risk is by taking out liability insurance.

 3. Taxes